Skip to content

 Power Man, The Hero for Hire

-Originally titled Luke Cage, Hero for Hire, Luke Cage’s series was renamed Power Man with #17.
-As blaxploitation and martial arts genres lost their appeal, Marvel decided to save Power Man and Iron Fist (see reading order) by combining the two series in one.
-The duo became the stars of Power Man and Iron Fist–being published in the continuation of the Power Man series, the numbering remained the same.
+Originally titled Luke Cage, Hero for Hire, this Luke Cage comics was renamed Power Man with #17.
+As blaxploitation and martial arts genres lost their appeal, Marvel Comics decided to save Power Man and Iron Fist by combining the two series.
+The duo became the stars of the Power Man and Iron Fist comics–being published in the continuation of the Power Man comic book, the numbering remained the same.

-Luke Cage made his first appearance in Defenders in issue #17 of the series, set around Luke Cage, Power Man #21.
+Luke Cage made his first appearance in the Defenders comics in issue #17 of the series, set around Luke Cage, Power Man #21.
+You can collect those stories in multiple formats:

 • Luke Cage Omnibus